Markus-Leyba/cashregister/README.md

 - Exit: Select option 0 to exit the system.

 ## KNOWN ISSUES
-- Discounts may not always calculate to the correct decimal places.
-- Receipt formatting needs enhancement for better legibility.
 - The system currently does not support persistent storage, so all data is lost upon exit.

 ## FUTURE IMPROVEMENTS
 - Implement persistent storage for customers, members, and product information.
-- Refine the user interface for a more seamless experience.
 - Extend the functionality to support batch processing of orders.

 ## LICENCE